The Order of the Mortal Knights

 Urd Hétu eina,

 - Skáru to Skidi -

 Skuld ina þriðju...

 It was surprising.
 I would have never occurred to him to try to search for those commentaries on a medieval prayer book, but the automatic search software did not really care about the content.

 It had been a remarkable achievement, so he was sure his geek friends soon would have many requests from other specialists.
 Meanwhile, the doctor was pondering if the book they had found was, in fact, a palimpsest.
 That was the only explanation of why a medieval prayer book had references to Norse goddesses.

 That meant that some pious medieval monks probably had found some old parchments in unknown language and had decided to give them better use.
 It was a common practice.
-The parchment was expensive.
-They scraped it to clear the writing, so it could be cut and re-used to make a prayer book, which was considered much more useful, at least for their standards.
+The parchment was expensive so they scraped it to clear the writing, then cut and re-used the parchment to make a prayer book, which was considered much more useful, at least for their standards.